 Could you actually be living a lie?
-It’s possible that society’s expectations have forced you to be something you’re not and living a fake life.
+It’s possible that society’s expectations have forced you to be something you’re not and live a fake life.

 I’ve been living a lie.
 Yes, me.
 In fact, on many separate occasions, I have lived different lies.
 Eventually, I’ve pulled myself free and thoroughly cleansed all the crusty fakeness away for a while.